-Featuring paintings, sculpture, and photography by three local artists, Ripple Effect honours endangered, threatened and at-risk species from across Canada and Africa.
+Featuring paintings, sculpture, and photography by three local artists, Ripple Effect honours endangered, threatened and at-risk species from across North America and Africa.
 Artists Hermann Brandt, Debra Garside, and Donna Wilson present a body of work that provides us the opportunity to reconnect to the animals with whom we share less and less of our world.
 Proceeds from the sale of two Bronzes by artist Hermann Brandt will go directly towards supporting at-risk species at the Tashinga Initiative, a Wildlife Protection Trust located in Zimbabwe Africa.

 Hermann Brandt was born in South Africa and spent his early childhood in Zimbabwe (Rhodesia) before moving back to SA where he lived until relocating to the US in 1994 and to Canada in 1998.
 Brandt studied graphic design at Tshwane University (formerly know as the Pretoria Tech Art School) focusing on painting, drawing, and illustration.
 He is currently a painter, drawer, sculptor, and teacher living with his family in Cochrane, Alberta.